Showing posts with label biography. Show all posts

 Following the game, Trenton's manager hosted a supper for both teams at the Alhambra Restaurant, where the Trenton players received their historic payment.
 There has been some disputing the amount actually paid to the players after the various expenses were deducted, but the accepted version of events was that quoted in Fred's obituary in 1955.
 'All the players collected $15 each, but Fred Cooper was the captain and manager (sic) and was paid off first.
 Thus he became the first professional basketball player in the world.
 He was proud of this distinction all his life.'

 Many versions of the story add that Fred as the captain was also paid a dollar more than his compatriots, which if true also made him the game's first highest paid player.
+Also, the 'professional' status is perhaps somewhat fuzzy as he still worked as a potter; semi-professional, might be more accurate.
+That argument aside, it started a trend that would lead to the fully professional game seen today

 As they had with the new swift style of play and Trenton's 'cage', other teams quickly followed Trenton down the professional route.
 This in turn led to the formation in 1898 of the first professional league, the National Basketball League, which Trenton under Fred Cooper's captaincy promptly dominated, winning the first two NBL titles.
 By this time the team had been joined by Fred's younger brother, Albert.
 Tall and handsome and as skilled as his brother, Al Cooper proved to be an accomplished goal scorer and easily the best player in the new league.